Pyrdacor/wsc/README.md

 The tricky part is to store the tree, as it might encode way more than 256 symbols and can consume a lot of space.

+The compression works pretty good on binary data with repeated word values, uncompressed assemblies, uncompressed bitmaps with low color count and even text data.

 ## Compression